+So what is SharePoint Online?
 The collaborative platform is a Microsoft product and a component of Office 365.
 Sharepoint Online is available with many commonly-used Office 365 licences and works intuitively with applications such as Word, PowerPoint and Outlook.

 According to Microsoft’s statistics on cloud computing, over 180 million business users have adopted Office 365 as of Q3 2019.
 The increase in users is making cloud services like SharePoint Online more and more attractive for organisations.

 SharePoint Online vs SharePoint On-Premise

 With SharePoint Online, all data is held within Microsoft’s reliable cloud setup.
 With SharePoint On-Premises, organisations host SharePoint from their own servers or personal cloud setups.

 Accessing SharePoint Online is simple because it is web-based.
 All that you need is an internet-enabled device and an internet connection to access and share your files.

 Microsoft’s cloud setup is highly reliable, meaning your SharePoint instance will always be available.
 It also means that SharePoint Online can grow with ease (up to 1TB in size).
 SharePoint On-Premises, in contrast, requires an organisation to care for the servers that host its SharePoint instance.
 An on-premise solution will also be limited by the size of the server that it is on.

 Data encryption and the use of other security measures enhance SharePoint data security, which prevents unauthorised access to the system.
 Like Office 365, access to SharePoint Online is password protected with security further enhanced with multi-factor authentication.